-Captain Abel started his airline career in 1978.
-He is currently an Airbus 320 captain based in Chicago, Illinois.
-He earned a bachelor of arts degree from Western Illinois University and a master of business administration degree from the University of Iowa.
+A well-known industry veteran, Captain Abel began his airline career in 1978 and is currently an Airbus 320 captain based in Chicago.
+He holds a BA from Western Illinois University and an MBA from the University of Iowa.

-As Executive Vice President Administration & Finance Capt.
-Lypchuk has overall responsibility for IFALPA’s budgeting and finances, in conjunction with the Administration & Finance (A&F) Committee and Directorate.
+As Executive Vice President Administration & Finance, Capt.
+Lypchuk is responsible for IFALPA’s budgeting and finances in conjunction with the Administration, Membership & Finance (AMF) Committee and Directorate.
 Prior to his election to the role in 2011, Capt.
-Lypchuk served for three years as Chairman of the A & F Committee.
-A pilot for Air Canada Jazz Capt.
-Lypchuk flies CRJ series aircraft.
+Lypchuk served for three years as Chairman of the AMF Committee.
+A pilot for Air Canada Jazz, Captain Lypchuk flies CRJ series aircraft.

 Executive Vice-President Professional & Government Affairs (EVP PGA)